 Our community and its citizens believe that all children and youth have equal moral worth and that education is the concern of everyone.
 The home, school, church and community share in giving children a firm foundation on which to grow.
 Since education is a cooperative undertaking, the philosophy of education in the Brookhaven School District is:

 - To provide for every child, regardless of ability, environment or status, the opportunity to develop to his/her highest capacity – physically, socially, morally, and spiritually – so that he/she will become an effective member of society, capable and desirous of making a definite, positive contribution to that society.

-- To continually evaluate, revise and maintain a varied and flexible curriculum which will meet the changing needs of society.
+- To continually evaluate, revise, and maintain a varied and flexible curriculum that will meet the changing needs of society.

 - To take our community into our confidence and discuss, plan, and work out together our educational problems under the professional leadership and guidance which we are able to give.